 , Chase, to put together a new crew to compete in The Streets.
 This film marked the series' turn towards hip-hop dancing as a primary focus rather than the balance of hip-hop and contemporary in the previous installment and introduced Ensemble Darkhorse

 Step Up 3D (2010) follows Moose from the previous film as he starts his freshman year of college at NYU, leading him to meet up with his old friend Camille (Tyler's foster sister, possibly biological sister, from the first film) as well as the film's real protagonist, Luke, leader of the House of Pirates dance crew.
 Luke enlists Moose as a member of his crew in preparation for the upcoming World Jam competition, where they face off against their rivals, the House of Samurai, whose leader Julien used to be friends with Luke before they had a falling out.
 However, problems arise when Luke discovers his teammate and love interest Natalie is not all she appears to be.
-As the name indicates, this was the first film in the series to be shot in 3D, which is extremely obvious even when watching in 2D based on the number of sequences designed to take advantage of 3D technology.
+As the name indicates, this was the first film in the series to be shot in 3D, with a number of sequences designed to take advantage of technology.

 Step Up: Revolution, also known as Miami Heat (2012) follows Sean, the leader of the Mob, a Miami-based dance crew that stages elaborate flash-mobs.
 Through his day job as a hotel waiter, Sean meets Emily, the hotel owner's daughter and a contemporary dancer auditioning for a spot at a prestigious dance academy, and invites her to join the Mob.
 However, the group then finds out that Emily's father is planning to destroy their neighborhood, causing the group to use their flash-mobs as a form of protest art to save their homes even as their actions threaten Sean and Emily's budding romance.
 This film marked a return to the series' roots of blending hip-hop and contemporary dance styles, although the emphasis is still largely on hip-hop, and also has perhaps the highest amount of fanservice in any of the films.